Automatic Dataset Annotation to Learn CNN Pore Description for Fingerprint Recognition: CNN pore description

 Having the images aligned does not solve the dataset annotation problem in its entirety.
-One must also be able to determine what is the minimum distance between two keypoints so that they should have a different identity label since two fingerprint images are often not perfectly alignable with rigid transformations and there might be some overlap between two different keypoints neighborhood.
-Figure~\ref{fig:align} shows images of the same fingerprint that are not perfectly alignable because of non-rigid transformations.
+One must also be able to determine what is the minimum distance between two keypoints so that they should have a different label.
+This is an issue because two fingerprint images are often not perfectly alignable with rigid transformations.
+Figure~\ref{fig:align} shows images of the same fingerprint that are not perfectly alignable due to non-rigid transformations.

-We use the immediate solution to this problem, which is to assume that the images are perfectly aligned.
-Hence, to generate annotated data, the coordinates of each pore in an image of some subject are to projected to every other image of that same subject using the computed alignment.
-Patches of dimensions ${33 \times 33}$ are then extracted around each of the coordinates that are in the overlap of all of the subjects images and are given a single, unique identity label.